gutlessCGH/RONBM/README.md

 ![Indicators Preview](indicators.jpg)

-May want to resize background.png to monitor resolution.
-There is an activity dot in the top right corner (doesn't really serve any practical purpose) that can be kept or cropped out.

 ### Setting Custom Icons

 If the specific icon isn't automatically applied for a distro, the easiest solution is just to rename the correct one to os_linux.png or os_unknown.png.